AntonieV/NodeRAD/README.md

 * Antonie Vietor (@AntonieV)

+This workflow is part of a bachelor thesis.
+The topic and the underlying model were developed by:

+* Johannes Köster (@johanneskoester), https://koesterlab.github.io

 ## Usage

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).